About the Author

 I carried out multiple activities that prove my expertise in open-source intelligence analysis, policy-oriented research, consultancy, and drafting reports for decision-makers.

-Since November 2021, I have been working in Budapest as Intelligence Analyst at Everbridge, a US company specialized in Critical Events Management (CEM).
+Between November 2021 and December 2022, I worked in Budapest as Intelligence Analyst at Everbridge, a US company specialized in Critical Events Management (CEM).
 I am part of a team responsible for monitoring and reporting business-disruptive security and safety events in real time.
-In October 2022, I have been promoted to Intelligence Analyst II.
+In October 2022, I was promoted to Intelligence Analyst II.

 Previously, I was involved in open-source intelligence and research projects focused on security matters in North Africa.
 One entailed the delivery of an extensive report on terrorist activities in the region for a major institutional client, whereas the other was centered on delivering tactical reports on events in a specific city of interest to the customer.